pierrepo/mdner/README.md

 ![](https://raw.githubusercontent.com/pierrepo/mdner/master/assets/webapp.gif)

 In order to run an example, you can launch a website with [Streamlit](https://streamlit.io/) to apply the MDNER model to a text and evaluate it.
-Simply enter the name of the model as an argument, as in the following command :
+Load the `mdner_app` conda environment and lauch a website by simply entering the name of the model as an argument, as in the following command :

 ```
+conda activate mdner_app
 streamlit run scripts/mdner_app.py -- --model my_model
 ```